 Global trade has made the world a smaller place, but not necessarily a safer one.
 Ocean carriers, truck drivers, and rail operators have always had to contend with natural and man-made dangers.
 A growing awareness of the dangers of terrorism to U.S. security and that of its closest neighbors led to the establishment of the Customs Trade Partnership Against Terrorism (CTPAT) in 2001.

-The CTPAT became a new tool the CBP could use to put safety regulations in place and enforce cargo security.
+CBP uses this partnership to put safety regulations in place and enforce cargo security.
 As a voluntary partnership program, most members of the trade community, public or private, can join.
-Partners from the U.S., Mexico, and Canada agree to work with the CBP to protect different parts of the trade industry.
+Partners from the U.S., Mexico, and Canada agree to work with CBP to protect different parts of the trade industry.

 Members of CTPAT have to meet certain qualifications to be accepted.
 Most qualifications have to do with their security measures.
-Because CTPAT members are thought of as ‘low-risk’ to security, they tend to avoid getting caught in random holds in U.S. ports of entry.
+Because CTPAT members are thought of as ‘low-risk’ to security, their shipments are less likely to be held up in U.S. ports of entry.

 Officially known as the 24-hour Advance Cargo Manifest Declaration Rule, this applies to vessels that will be transiting or docking to unload at a port of entry in the United States.